 Grilled Dessert Recipes

 Ready to fire things up?
-Here are nine sweet ways to end your next cookout while the grill is still hot:
+Here are 11 sweet ways to end your next cookout while the grill is still hot:

 The classic combination of peaches-n-cream is complemented by the intense, caramelized flavors of grilled peaches.
 Creamy ice cream will melt beautifully on the hot peaches, creating a delicious (and gluten-free!) summertime treat.
 Get the Grilled Peaches with Ice Cream recipe.